To maintain your legal right to stay in the U.S. as an F-1 student, you must meet the following general requirements:

 The visa foil in your passport was obtained at a U.S. embassy or consulate abroad and is used to enter the U.S. The visa shows the latest date you may apply to enter the U.S. It does not show how long you may remain in this country.

-• A valid visa is not necessary to remain in the U.S., so it is ok if your visa expires after you arrive.
+- A valid visa is not necessary to remain in the U.S.; Your visa can expires after you arrive.

-• A valid visa is generally required to return to the U.S. after a trip abroad.
+- A valid visa is required to return to the U.S. after a trip abroad.

-• If your visa stamp is expired and you will leave the U.S., you must reapply for a new visa to return.
+- If your visa stamp is expired when you leave the U.S., you must reapply for a new visa to return.

 There are a few exceptions to this general rule, specifically for Canadian citizens and brief trips to bordering countries.
 If you are concerned about your visa expiration, please contact the International Center for Students and Scholars for an appointment with an advisor.